ethereum/ethereum-org-website/public/content/developers/docs/design-and-ux/heuristics-for-web3/index.md

 **Tips:**
 - Communicate system status via feedback in the UI
-- Show the user what tokens they have in their wallet
 - Keep a record of their history
 - Provide links to block explorers for old transactions
 - Provide shortcuts to change networks.